-When you use Yoast SEO, most of the values above are filled out by the plugin by default based on your post’s data.
-It uses the locale of your site, the site’s name, your SEO title, the canonical, the meta description value etc to fill out most of the required OpenGraph tags.
+When you use Yoast SEO, most of the values above are filled out automatically based on your post’s data.
+It uses the locale of your site, the site’s name, your SEO title, the canonical, the meta description value, etc to fill out most of the required OpenGraph tags.
 You can see what your post will look like when you click on ‘Facebook preview’ in the Yoast SEO sidebar:

 So what do you need to do?

-- Lastly, follow the steps in this article to go to your personal WordPress profile (just click on your name, top right in the settings) and add a link to your Facebook profile, if you want to associate your Facebook profile with your content.
-If you do, be sure to also enable the “Follow” functionality on Facebook.
+- Lastly, follow the steps in this article to go to your personal WordPress profile and add a link to your Facebook profile, if you want to associate your Facebook profile with your content.
+If you do, be sure to also enable the ‘Follow’ functionality on Facebook.

-As you can see, this is a few minutes work.
+You can complete all of these steps in a few minutes.
 After that, Yoast SEO takes all of the work out of your hands.
 However, it is important to remember that Facebook sometimes doesn’t pick up changes right away.
-So if you want to “debug” how Facebook perceives your page, open up a URL in the Facebook Debugger and click the Debug button.
+So if you want to “debug” how Facebook perceives your page, enter your URL in the Facebook Debugger and click the Debug button.
 If the preview that you see there isn’t the latest version, you can try the Scrape again button.
 But remember that it can take a while for Facebook to see the changes you made.

 OpenGraph for Video Content

 If you have video content, you would need to do more work, unless you’re using our Video SEO plugin.
-This plugin takes care of all the needed meta data, and by doing so it will allow you to properly share your videos on Facebook.
+This plugin takes care of all the needed metadata and allows you to properly share your videos on Facebook.

 For Twitter, the functionality is quite similar to Facebook.
-The functionality is called Twitter Cards.
-For several of these values Twitter “falls back” to Facebook OpenGraph, so we don’t have to include everything, but it still is quite a bit.
+The name of this functionality is Twitter Cards.
+For several of these values Twitter “falls back” on Facebook OpenGraph, so we don’t have to include everything.
+But it still is quite a bit.
 We’re talking about: